vand3630/vand3630.github.io.12.2.19/README.md

 ## Single Page Netlify, Jekyll and Github Pages

-This is is intended to be deployed on Netlify and Github pages as your user page as a portfolio.
+This is is intended to be deployed on Netlify and Github pages as a user page portfolio.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/rhildred/netlify-jekyll-github-pages)

+Once you have clicked the above button you will need to turn on identity and the git gateway.

 There are 4 levers that you can use to make this your own.